León's Inura to air in its entirety on Music of our Mothers radio show

 Tumbao, for solo piano.
 Commissioned and premiered by Elena Riu.
 Published by Boosey & Hawkes, London.
 2005

-Piano work for Adam Kent, commissioned by the Foundation for Iberian Music.
+Homentage for Adam Kent, commissioned by the Foundation for Iberian Music in celebration of the 100th anniversary of the birth of Xavier Montsalvatge.
 2011

 Work for piano and percussion for Jade Simmons and Craig Hauschildt.
 2010